Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 11.0

+- Move date bookmarks in text file to a database table.
 - Add help menu, and Alt + H shortcut.
 - Add window for all notices, and Alt + N shortcut.
 - Add memos to date bookmarks that are now automatically sorted.